Investigations of an effective time-domain boundary condition for quiscent viscothermal acoustics: Numerical experiments

 \section{Numerical experiments}

-Figure~\ref{f:prop} displays two snapshots of a wave packet, traveling from left to right in an air-filled duct, which have been obtained using the FDTD scheme proposed in the previous section.
+We start with presenting numerical results obtained using the FDTD scheme for the particular case $\tau_V = 0$; that is, propagation of sound in a duct subject to thermal boundary losses only.
+Based on the theoretical investigation in Section~\ref{sec:TDVTBC}, we anticipate the numerical simulations to be well-behaved in this case.
+Figure~\ref{f:prop} displays two snapshots of a wave packet traveling from left to right in an air-filled duct.
 Relevant material properties are found in Table~\ref{t:matProp}, Appendix~\ref{A:matProp}.
 Gauss--Legendre quadrature nodes and weights are computed using the implementation by von~Winckel~\cite{lgw}.
 The wave packet is excited using the source

 where $p_0$ denotes the amplitude, $f_0 = 10$ kHz the carrier frequency, $\tau_0 = L/(4c)\approx 0.7$ ms the duration of the signal at the left boundary, and

 the envelope.

 Aiming for a frequency resolution of $20$ Hz, we let $T = 1/20$ s and consider a sequence of discretizations with $\Delta l = 2^{-k}\Delta l_0$ and $\Delta t = 2^{-k}\Delta t_0$, where $k\in \mathbb{N}$, $\Delta l_0 = d/10 = 0.1 $ mm, and $\Delta t_0 = T/245143 \approx 0.2$ \textmu s.
 For these discretizations, we have $\Co \approx 0.99/\sqrt{2}$, that is, slightly below the CFL-limit for the Yee-scheme applied to the two-dimensional wave equation without boundaries.
 As mentioned above, the update~\eqref{pUpdUpper} is computationally advantageous provided that the number of quadrature points $L$ is significantly less than the number of time steps $T/\Delta t$.
 Based on initial numerical experiments, we propose $L = [5\ln(T/\Delta t)]$, where $[\cdot]$ indicates rounding to the nearest integer.
 For the coarsest discretization we have $L = 62$ compared to $T/\Delta t = 245\,143$.